 You overlook this connection and instead say your hard work lead to this raise.

-When it comes to your slow project completion, you blame it on coworker’s loud speaking in the room next to yours.
+When it comes to your slow project completion, you blame it on a coworker’s loud speaking in the room next to yours.

 The Dunning-Krueger Effect